Advantages of Homeschooling

 They also get run-down, tired and fed-up.

-When that happens and you home educate you can have a chill day.
+When that happens, we can have a chill day.

 7. Share moments together

-Spending all this time together means that you also get to create a lot of memories and share special moments together.
+Spending all this time together means that we also get to create a lot of memories and share special moments together.

 8. Avoid negative situations